antonio59/aafairshare/README.md

 For details on the backup configuration and process, see [docs/DEVELOPMENT_TOOLS.md](./docs/DEVELOPMENT_TOOLS.md#database-backup-workflow).

 ### Troubleshooting
-1. Check Netlify deployment status and build logs
+1. Check Vercel deployment status and build logs
 2. Verify environment variables are correctly set
 3. Review Supabase database connectivity
 4. Check browser console for client-side errors

-### Backup
-- Supabase handles database backups automatically
-- Maintain a backup of environment configurations
-- Keep deployment configuration files in version control
-- Automated backups via GitHub Actions to S3 storage

 ## Support
 For issues and support:
-1. Check the deployment logs in Netlify dashboard
+1. Check the deployment logs in Vercel dashboard
 2. Review Supabase logs for backend issues
 3. Contact the development team for critical issues